rstatsinger/contrast-go-test-bench-docker/README.md

 10 and is intended to be used as an educational tool for developers and security professionals.
 Any maintainers are welcome to make pull requests.

-This setup runs the application in a Docker container, isolating it from the environment.
+This setup runs the application in a Docker container, isolating it from your environment.

 ## Installation/Requirements